County Palatine of Durham: Administration

 St Cuthbert's Church, Bedlington.
 Although considerably rebuilt, it retains a Norman chancel arch and other elements.

 Norham Castle, in Norhamshire, was founded by Bishop Flambard in 1121, captured by Scotland in 1136 and 1138, and rebuilt by Bishop le Puiset in 1157.
 It was the bishops' main fortress on the Scottish border.

 Lindisfarne Priory, in Islandshire.
 The island was the site of the diocese's original cathedral and was the original burial place of St Cuthbert.
 The present ruins are the remains of the monastery re-founded here in 1083 by Bishop St-Calais as a subordinate monastery to Durham.

 St Cuthbert's Church, Crayke.
 The bishops of Durham had a residence in the village, which was the centre of Craikshire.

 At its greatest extent, the county palatine consisted of a large, contiguous territory around Durham and several exclaves to the north and south.
-The contiguous territory was bounded the rivers Tyne and Derwent in the north, the North Sea to the east, the River Tees to the south, and the Pennines in the west.
+The contiguous territory was bounded by the rivers Tyne and Derwent in the north, the North Sea to the east, the River Tees to the south, and the Pennines in the west.
 The exclaves were Bedlingtonshire, Islandshire and Norhamshire within Northumberland, and Craikshire within the North Riding of Yorkshire.
 Durham itself was divided by the 13th century into four "wards" (equivalent to hundreds) named after their chief towns: Chester-le-Street, Darlington, Easington and Stockton.
 Each had its own coroner and a three-weekly court.

 The Prior of Durham ranked first among the bishop's barons.
 He had his own court, and almost exclusive jurisdiction over his men.
 There were ten palatinate barons in the 12th century, the most important being the Hyltons of Hylton Castle, the Bulmers of Brancepeth, the Conyers of Sockburne, the Hansards of Evenwood, and the Lumleys of Lumley Castle.
 The Neville family also owned large estates in the county, including Raby Castle.